Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 The fundamental reason behind the repositioning of a container is the search for cargo to ensure the continuity of paid movements.
-A container is an asset whose usage level is linked with profit and must continuously be in circulation.
+A container is an asset whose usage level is linked with profit, and it must continuously be in circulation.
 Its velocity involves higher turnover rates, and three main options are available to promote this velocity:

 - Improve the efficiency of existing cargo rotation with a better link between import and export activities by synchronizing flows.
-Instead of returning directly to the rail or maritime terminal, an empty container can be brought right away to an export location to be loaded.
+Instead of returning directly to the rail or maritime terminal, an empty container can be brought immediately to an export location to be loaded.
 However, an asymmetry between import and export-based logistics makes this a difficult proposition.

-The case of the United States is particularly eloquent.
+The case of the United States is particularly telling.
 For 100 containers entering the country, half will be repositioned empty to foreign markets.
 Of the 50 that remain, most return empty to port terminals awaiting for export cargo to become available.
-The empty container is picked up from the port terminal to a distribution center to return to the terminal once loaded.
+The empty container is picked up from the port terminal and taken to a distribution center to return to the terminal once loaded.
 Only 5 of the 50 containers will be loaded with export cargo shortly after being unloaded of import cargo without coming back empty first to the maritime terminal.
 Cargo rotation appears as a simple repositioning strategy but requires fairly complex coordination.
 It can take place if import and export activities are located nearby and thus enable a quick rotation.
 Otherwise, an intermediary stage implying the usage of an empty container depot is required.
 Thus, cargo rotation is an operational process for repositioning that can be supported by empty container depots, which are physical infrastructures.
-Those two elements require a management system where involved actors in supply chains interact to combine mobility needs and the availability of containers.
+Those two elements require a management system where actors involved in supply chains interact to combine mobility needs and the availability of containers.